vaghelmt/hubdoc-automation/README.md

 ## Project Description

-This repo incorporates end to end automated tests for important hubdoc user flows
+This repo incorporates end to end automated tests for important hubdoc user flows.
+At this point, limited number of test cases are automated.
+You can find all the test cases documented here - https://docs.google.com/spreadsheets/d/1N48AKhEXfMMU5Ut0cO15cTW-zkertenoR3tQ_OkeKqU/edit?usp=sharing

 ## Tech Stack